 - Female kangaroos can delay the gestation period and hence can prevent the birth of another child.

 - They can produce different types of milk for their children.
-This way nutrients needs are fulfilled by the milk.
+This way nutrient needs are fulfilled by the milk.

 43. What Are Kangaroos Predators